 These ideas will be properly formulated in the proofs later.
 We will also see that we can impose on $a_i$, $b_i$ further restrictions that they are non-negative and sometimes congruent modulo $2$.
 As can be seen in the following lemmata, this minimization question can be more easily answered if we know how large is $D$ in comparison to $m$.
-For the purpose of easier future formulations it is convenient to introduce the following sets of intervals depending on $m$: \begin{enumerate} \item $I_t(m) = \left\{
+To simplify our future formulations, it is convenient to introduce the following sets of intervals depending on $m$: \begin{enumerate} \item $I_t(m) = \left\{

 \right. $ \item $J_t(m) = \left\{